geotools/geotools/docs/user/library/referencing/axis.rst

 * data that was collected in polar coordinates

-Please note that you will still miss out on a lot of data, we have only looked for AxisDirection that match our assumptions (ie that the data is across an increasing - such as EAST).
+Please note that you will still miss out on a lot of data, we have only looked for AxisDirection that match our assumptions (i.e. that the data is across an increasing - such as EAST).
 We are missing out on other data that is obviously across but is decreasing - such as WEST.